opendp/tumult-docs/public/analytics/dev/_sources/howto-guides/installation.rst.txt

 .. tabbed:: macOS (Intel)

     The below instructions assume the use of `Homebrew <https://brew.sh/>`__ for managing packages.
-    If you do not wish to use Homebrew for this, use the "Manual Installation" instructions instead.

     If you do not already have Homebrew, it can be installed with:

     .. code-block:: bash